Company H. Monument

 Today, Codington County continues to be a vibrant and prosperous community, offering a high quality of life for its residents and attracting visitors from near and far.
 Its rich history, economic opportunities, and natural beauty make it a unique and appealing place to live, work, and explore.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Codington County, South Dakota.
+This timeline provides a condensed summary of the historical journey of Codington County, South Dakota.

 • 1877: Codington County is established in Dakota Territory